-If the financial aid appeal is denied by the Appeals Committee and the student feels they have extenuating circumstances that were not considered, they may submit a second level appeal to the Vice President for Student Affairs.
+If the financial aid appeal is denied by the Appeals Committee and the student feels they have extenuating circumstances that were not considered by the committee, they may submit a second level appeal to the Vice President for Student Affairs.
 The decision of the Vice President for Student Affairs is final and may not be appealed.